What is Management? Key Functions and Characteristics.

 Summing Up

-Whether you're leading a business, managing a team, or planning personal goals, understanding the principles and practices of management can empower you to make smarter decisions, inspire others, and achieve lasting results.
+Whether running a business, supervising a team, or pursuing your own objectives, understanding the principles and practices of management can enable you to make better choices, engage with others, and achieve long-term outcomes.
 As industries evolve and workplaces become more dynamic, the role of effective management will only grow in importance—making it an essential skill for every aspiring professional and leader.